-Name, Province or State, and Country of Residence Position Held Principal Occupation for the Last Five Years Director Since Lindsey R. Stollery Markham, Ontario, Canada Board Chair Ms. Stollery is the Chief Investment Officer of Angus Glen and Kylemore Group of Companies, a position she has held since April of 2017.
+Name, Province or State, and Country of Residence Position Held Principal Occupation for the Last Five Years Director Since Lindsey R. Stollery Markham, Ontario, Canada Director Board Chair Ms. Stollery is our Board chair and has been a director since September of 2013.
+Ms. Stollery is the Chief Investment Officer of Angus Glen and Kylemore Group of Companies, a position she has held since April of 2017.
 Ms. Stollery also holds the position of President of Pino Grande Holdings Corp. since October 2012; Vice President of AGS Capital Corp. since October 2012 (both private investment companies).
 Ms. Stollery earned her certificate with the Institute of Directors (UK) and from the Institute of Corporate Directors.
-September 2013 Ms. Stollery owns 1,194,386 Common Shares, amounting to approximately 10.23% Common Shares of the Company.
-She is the President of Pino Grande Holdings Corp., which owns 984,141 Common Shares and she owns 210,245 Common Shares directly or indirectly through personal holding companies.
-Richard G. Carl Toronto, Ontario, Canada Director Audit Committee Chair Mr. Carl has served as one of our directors since 2011.
-During the preceding five years, Mr. Carl has served as President of AGS Capital Corp. (private family office) and Executive Chairman of Canada Fluorspar Inc. (mining).
-Mr. Carl has board experience in numerous capacities for both private and public companies where he has served in roles as Executive Chair, Audit and Compensation Committee Chairs as well as Chair of Special Committees in a range of industries including January 2011
+Ms. Stollery owns 1,194,386 Common Shares, amounting to approximately 10.23% Common Shares of the Company.
+She is the President of Pino Grande Holdings Corp., which owns September 2013 984,141 Common Shares and she owns 210,245 Common Shares directly or indirectly through personal holding companies.
+Pino Grande Holdings Corp. also holds \$448,100 of Debentures.
+Richard G. Carl Toronto, Ontario, Canada Director Audit Committee Chair Compensation Committee Member Mr. Carl has served as one of our directors since 2011.
+Mr. Carl has board experience in numerous capacities for both private and public companies where he has served in roles as Executive Chair, Audit and Compensation Committee Chairs as well as Chair of Special Committees.
+He currently sits on the Board of ARHT Media Inc. (TSX-V) and InvestPlus Reit (private) and is a past director of Dealnet Capital Corp.
+(TSX-V) where he chaired the Risk Committee.
+Mr. Carl obtained a Bachelor of Commerce and Finance from the University of Toronto and is a past holder of a CFA Designation.
+Mr. Carl owns 68,253 Common Shares, amounting to January 2011 approximately 0.58% of the issued and outstanding Common